shivanandmn/wingman/README.md

 # Wingman API

 A FastAPI-based API project with an agentic architecture using CrewAI that is Docker-deployable.
+Includes a specialized AI Wingman module for analyzing conflicts and generating resolution dialogues.

 ## Project Structure